seanpmaxwell/express-generator-typescript/README.md

 ## Note for windows users

-If you use the `--with-auth` option and are on Windows, the `bcrypt` module tends to be fussy.
+If you are on Windows, the `bcrypt` module tends to be fussy.
 To use this module on Windows you need to make sure you have the node Windows build tools installed.
 I don't want to post instructions because they might change frequently.
 I would search the Microsoft docs on how to setup Node for Windows.
 To be able to debug in VSCODE on windows I also had to install the `node-gyp` module globally as well.

-Happy web-deving :)
+Happy web deving :)